Welcome to the

 The Westcott Village Association (WVA) is a voluntary group that strives to support the community, preserve Westcott’s rural charm and character as well as create a great place to live and work in the Surrey Hills.
 Our website and Facebook page will keep you up to date with what’s on, the latest news and events, information about local services and businesses as well as details about local planning issues.

 All residents of Westcott are warmly invited to join the Village Association, all we ask is for a minimum donation of £10 a year and the money raised goes towards supporting local good causes and the community.
 You will receive a monthly update via email as well as an annual newsletter.
-To sign up or renew your membership, please follow the links under About Us.
+To sign up or renew your membership, please click on the Contact/Join Us link in the main menu.
 Each household is also visited once a year by our wonderful team of Street Stewards who invite you to share your views on village life.

 In order for us to maintain an accurate list of membership, we prefer members to pay their subscription by annual Standing Order arranged with their bank, but we can also collect subscriptions via our Street Steward from those who prefer to pay by cash or cheque.

 There are four open meetings a year where all members are invited to attend and raise any issues with the committee and discuss and share views on village life.
 An Annual General Meeting in October each year is open to all village residents, although only members are able to vote.